 Many companies that move freight close up shop between 4 and 5 p.m. each day.
 As the party that arranges these transportation services, people in logistics sales/operations roles are typically able to follow suit — clocking in between 7 a.m. and 4 p.m. and rarely staying later.

-Although some of these workers may need to remain “on-call” to communicate with drivers/shippers on occasion, in the vast majority of cases working in transportation allows time for life outside of the office.
+Although some of these workers may need to remain “on-call” to communicate with drivers/shippers on occasion, in the vast majority of cases working in transportation allows for a good work-life balance.

 For people in administrative roles at logistics companies, work-life balance is achieved as easily as it is in other industries.